 Apart from the above mentioned positioning correction mechanism, we have also developed another algorithm for the PCB rotation offset.
 In the electronics industry this is referred to as “fiducial correction” of the PCB.
 It employs 2 diagonal fiducial correction points as well as predefined shapes.
 The camera is positioned over the first point and checks the position deviation from defined position.
 Then the second point is measured and using this data gathered at two different positions, we are able to find rotation offset and also position deviation in the PCB.
 Thus, we are able to ascertain if there were any manufacturing quality problems present during bare PCB manufacturing.

 Another key element for this project was the software used.
-Adaptive Vision Studio provided us not only with flexible and easy-to-use macrofilters that allowed us to obtain successful results in a very short time, but also the possibility to quickly export them to DLL files, which could be integrated with our own machine control software.
+Aurora Vision Studio provided us not only with flexible and easy-to-use macrofilters that allowed us to obtain successful results in a very short time, but also the possibility to quickly export them to DLL files, which could be integrated with our own machine control software.
 The Studio's DLL generator was very easy to use, worked straight out of the box and helped us to save time, as we did not need to develop this part on our own.

 Author: Sedat Atalay (email@example.com)